reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 {{% image alt="settings" src="images/posts/spring-boot-jsonview/userDetailedSummary.JPG" %}}

 As seen from the JSON responses, `/internal/userdetails/all` API uses the `UserDetailedSummary` view to return a detailed response in comparison to
-`/internal/userdetails` that uses the `UserSummary` view that has fewer fields.
+`/internal/userdetails` that uses the `UserSummary` view having fewer fields.

 ### Separate views for HTTP Request Methods